Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-usually olive-gray on back with white belly; back crossed with 3-4 dark saddles extending down sides; 2-3 rows of black dots on the anterior dorsal fin; large, glossy eyes and sharp teeth; seldom exceed 2-4 lbs
+The Sauger is usually olive-gray on the back with a white belly.
+Its back is crossed with 3-4 dark saddles that extend down the sides.
+It has 2-3 rows of black dots on the anterior dorsal fin, large, glossy eyes and sharp teeth.
+It seldom exceed 2-4 lbs.

 6 pounds, 8 ounces - Missouri River, Woodbury County, October1976 - Mrs. W. Buser, Sloan, Iowa

-Distribution of the sauger in Iowa is primarily limited to the Great Border Rivers and the lower reaches of their tributaries.
-It is quite abundant in the Mississippi and Missouri rivers.
+Distribution of the Sauger in Iowa is mostly limited to the Great Border Rivers and the lower reaches of their tributaries.
+It is abundant in the Mississippi and Missouri rivers.

-The body of the sauger is long and cylindrical.
-The body color is usually olive-gray.
+The body of the sauger is long and cylindrical and is usually olive-gray.
 The back is crossed with 3 to 4 dark saddles, which extend down the sides.
-The white color of the belly extends to the tip of the tail, but the coloration does not spread out at the end of the tail and form a definite white tip as it does on walleye.
+The white color of the belly extends to the tip of the tail, but the coloration does not spread out at the end of the tail and form a definite white tip as it does on Walleye.

-The sauger is not choosy in its choice of clear waters and is often found in muddy rivers.
-It has a definite preference for larger rivers and spends much of its life there except during the spawning season, when it ascends tributary streams or enters backwaters in search of suitable spawning habitat.
+The Sauger is not picky in its choice of clear waters and is often found in muddy rivers.
+It prefers larger rivers and spends much of its life there except during the spawning season, when it ascends tributary streams or enters backwaters in search of suitable spawning habitat.
 Reproduction takes place in April through early May.
-Their spawning habits are very similar to those of walleye.
+Their spawning habits are very similar to those of Walleye.
 Eggs are deposited at random, fertilized and left unattended.
 Incubation is completed in 12 to 18 days depending on water temperature.
 Young sauger reach a length of about 2 to 4 inches the first year and mature in their third or fourth year of life.
-Adult sauger live largely upon fish, crayfish, other crustaceans and insects.
+Adult sauger eat mostly fish, crayfish, other crustaceans and insects.
 The young feed extensively on midgefly larvae and, as they become older, on immature and adult mayflies.
-It is a slower growing fish than walleye.
+It is a slower growing fish than Walleye.
 Most fish taken by anglers are less than 15 inches in length.